The Theory, Practice and Politics of Supported Decision-Making:

 - What is the state-of-the-art in research on interpretative support for the exercise of legal capacity?

-This year’s summer school will be conducted in English and Japanese; translation services provided.
+This year’s summer school was be conducted in English and Japanese; translation services provided.

-The 2023 Summer School is co-sponsored by the Essex Autonomy Project, the Canadian Institute for Research and Development on Inclusion and Society, and Supported Decision-Making Japan.
+The 2023 Summer School was co-sponsored by the Essex Autonomy Project, the Canadian Institute for Research and Development on Inclusion and Society, and Supported Decision-Making Japan.

-The Summer School will take place at the four-star Wivenhoe House Hotel & Conference Centre on the Colchester Campus of the University of Essex.
+The Summer School took place at the four-star Wivenhoe House Hotel & Conference Centre on the Colchester Campus of the University of Essex.
 The venue provides an ideal environment for a small-scale meeting with ample time for reflection, discussion, and debate.

 About the Autonomy Project